1. Why should you invest in SCSS?

-The tenure of this scheme is 5 years with the option to extend it for further 3 years.
-In order to extend the scheme for another 3 years after the completion of the 5-year tenure, the investor is required to submit the duly filled Form B which is regarding the extension of the scheme.
+The tenure of this scheme is 5 years with the option to extend it for 3 more years.
+In order to extend the scheme for another 3 years after the completion of the 5-year tenure, the investor is required to submit the duly filled Form B for the extension of the scheme.
 Only one extension is allowed, and such extended accounts can be closed after one year of extension without any penalty.

-Premature withdrawals are allowed but only after 1 year of account opening.
+Premature withdrawals are allowed but only after a year of opening an account.
 If the closure of the account takes place after one year but before the end of 2 years, 1.5% of the deposit is deducted in the form of pre-mature withdrawal charges.
-On the closure of the account after 2 years an amount equal to 1% of the deposit shall be deducted as charges
+Upon closure of the account after 2 years an amount equal to 1% of the deposit shall be deducted as charges.

 In the event of the death of the depositor, no charges or penalty is levied for the premature closure of the account.

 8. Banks applicable for SCSS Account